aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 in a meeting, where it is easier to capture additional questions and ideas from the researcher.
-Organizing the ACI plan into a few slides or a single physical document for easy review is recommended for a formal presentation or, if you are using a project management system like Redmine, walking through the project’s roadmap and issues is prefered as it introduces the tool and interface to the researcher.
+Organizing the ACI plan into a few slides or a single physical document for easy review is recommended for a formal presentation, or if you are using a project management system like Redmine, walking through the project’s roadmap and issues is prefered as it introduces the tool and interface to the researcher.
 Be aware that the manner in which you introduce the ACI plan can impact your